Information for prospective students from the United States

 If you have not yet completed your current degree we will consider and assess the application based on your current transcript and grades received so far.
 Any offers made will be conditional on your final results meeting our entry requirement.

 Applications are made through our Study Abroad Application Form.
-The deadline for full year and term 1 applications is June 30th.
-Term 2 & 3 applicants should submit by October 30th.
+The deadline for full-year and term 1 applications is 30 June.
+Term 2 & 3 applicants should submit by 30 October.

 Application forms are available through the links below;

 - Centre for Financial and Management Studies

 Eligible American students can apply for Subsidized and Unsubsidized Loans, Plus Loans and private loans to cover their tuition and maintenance costs.
 To find out more, please go to funding your studies..